UCLA Center for Behavior, Evolution, & Culture

-the role of positive emotions (e.g., love, elevation) in threat-assessment, personal sacrifice, and defensive aggression.
+positive emotions (e.g., parental love) in defensive aggression.

 Holbrook, C., Galperin, A., Fessler, D.M.T., Johnson, K., Bryant, G., & Haselton, M. (in press).
 If